jkondo14/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1/messages/en-us.txt
 bash: cd: lecture1/messages/en-us.txt: Not a directory
 ```
-Since cd means change directory, using a cd with a file argument will not change the directory since it is not a directory.
+Above we used cd with a file argument, which did not change the directory since a file is not a directory and outputted an error message.
 It was an error as cd requires a directory as opposed to a file as an argument.